Xynous/Oxide-Installer/README.md

 6. Multiple profiles when managaing multiple rust servers by allowing the user to create a new section with a press of a button.
 This will create a new section such as the the paramater boxes, download buttons etc which users can set a second, third or fourth configuration if running multiple servers.
 Also need to make this create new variables dynamiically and adjust form and form object positions on multiple profile creation.

+7. Start, stop, restart and kill game server instance on server option.

-7. Service creation within windows.
+8. Service creation within windows.
 This will maintain the uptime of the rust server utility and if crashes, it will recover the application.

-8. GUI (Graphical user interface) needs to be redesigned once functionality is developed.
+9. GUI (Graphical user interface) needs to be redesigned once functionality is developed.

 # Author: